 When a person is injured by a defective product, the seller and/or manufacturer may be required to compensate the victim.
 A product liability claim should be pursued if the product lacked an element necessary to make it safe for its intended use, the vendor or manufacturer misrepresented the goods or products, caused a breach of warranty, and/or was negligent.
 Such claims come under three main categories: design defects, manufacturing defects, and failure to warn cases.
 Products causing injury can include household appliances, automobiles, industrial and work-place equipment, and airplanes.
 Liability can arise due to a product's formula, preparation, assembly, installation, testing, warnings, instructions, marketing, packaging, or labeling.

-- In Eap, a $7,000,000 combined policy limits settlement was reached for a 34 year old small business owner rendered a paraplegic when a slab of stone fell upon him from a table used to fabricate stone into decorative countertops.
-The settlement was obtained from the table manufacturer and two distributors.
+- In Eap, a combined policy limits settlement of $7,000,000 was reached for a 34-year-old small business owner rendered a paraplegic when a slab of stone fell upon him from a table used to fabricate stone into decorative countertops.
+Duffy + Fulginiti obtained the settlement from the table manufacturer and two distributors.